datavorous/GrudgePixel/README.md

 ## Why GrudgePixel?

 **Optimized Performance**: GrudgePixel is engineered for exceptional speed and responsiveness.
-Unlike many pixel art editors that can be sluggish or bloated, MinPX ensures smooth operation even with complex animations and large canvases.
+Unlike many pixel art editors that can be sluggish or bloated, GrudgePixel ensures smooth operation even with complex animations and large canvases.

-**Memory Efficiency**: By avoiding unnecessary features and focusing on core functionality, MinPX keeps memory usage low.
+**Memory Efficiency**: By avoiding unnecessary features and focusing on core functionality, GrudgePixel keeps memory usage low.
 This allows it to run seamlessly on a variety of systems, including those with limited resources.

-**Simplicity & Usability**: MinPX offers an intuitive interface that eliminates the need for extensive training.
+**Simplicity & Usability**: GrudgePixel offers an intuitive interface that eliminates the need for extensive training.
 Its minimalist design helps users focus on their art without being overwhelmed by extraneous tools and options.

 **Minimal Bloat**: Many pixel art editors come with a plethora of features that can make them cumbersome.
 GrudgePixel avoids this by providing only the essential tools needed for pixel art creation, ensuring a faster and more enjoyable user experience.